JoshuaKGoldberg/eslint-plugin-package-json/docs/rules/valid-package-def.md

-# Enforce that package.json has all properties required by NPM spec (`package-json/valid-package-def`)
+# Enforce that package.json has all properties required by the npm spec (`package-json/valid-package-def`)

 💼 This rule is enabled in the ✅ `recommended` config.

 <!-- end auto-generated rule header -->

-NPM issues warnings after install if the `package.json` has a missing or invalid required property.
-This rule uses [`package-json-validator`][pjv] to validate all `package.json` files against the [NPM specification][npm-spec], and add any violations to lint warnings.
+npm issues warnings after install if the `package.json` has a missing or invalid required property.
+This rule uses [`package-json-validator`][pjv] to validate all `package.json` files against the [npm specification][npm-spec], and add any violations to lint warnings.

 ## Rule Details